St Petroc's Sessions: Eliza Carthy

 St Petroc's Church - Church Square, Priory Road, Bodmin, Cornwall PL31 2DP

-PLEASE NOTE: This event was due to take place on the 4th April 2020 but was rescheduled due to Covid-19.
-It will now take place on Thursday 28th January, 2021.
+PLEASE NOTE: This event was due to take place on the 4th April 2020 and due to Covid-19, it was postponed until the 28th January 2021.
+It has now been rescheduled again, and will now take place on Friday 10th September 2021.

 St Petroc's Sessions: Eliza Carthy Restitute Live